jagerber48/sciform/docs/source/format specification mini language.rst

        behavior for floats with a large number (e.g. 15) of significant digits or due to the underlying binary nature of floats, e.g.
        ``0.1+0.2 = 0.30000000000000004``.
-   * - | format_mode
+   * - | exp_mode
        | (``'f'``, ``'F'``, ``'%'``, ``'e'``, ``'E'``, ``'r'``, ``'R'``,
          ``'b'``, ``'B'``)
-     - Indicates which formatting mode should be used.
-In all cases the capitalization of the exponent symbol matches the capitalization of the format mode flag.
+     - Indicates which exponent mode should be used.
+In all cases the capitalization of the exponent symbol matches the capitalization of the exponent mode flag.

        * ``'f'`` and ``'F'`` indicate fixed point mode in which no exponent is used to display the number.